 A good universal choice is a simple 10-10-10.
 It’s safe, effective, and easy to apply.
 Whether you choose a granular formula or a water-soluble one, your plant will flourish.

-These types of fertilizers are completely organic.
+These types are completely organic fertilizer for strawberries.
 Usually, they contain high levels of nitrogen, which are great for strawberries.
 You can use cow manure, bone meal, fish products, and more.

 Nothing beats natural compost.
 Compost is a simple organic matter that results from natural decomposition.
 You can create compost out of pretty much everything.